moggces/qHTSPipelineGUI/README.md

   - allow extrapolation beyond test conc. boundaries (XPLAX, default=FALSE): particular for the calculation of POD/AC50 in the case of the curve where only the upper asymptote is available (e.g., when the potency exceeds the tested concentration range)

 - additional curation parameters
-  - use cytotoxicity data to generate mask (default=FALSE): cytotoxicity curvep data (when available, *curvep_r[0-9]+* columns) are used to create mask for the non-monotonic curves (caused by cytotoxicity by assumption) in the activation-type assays.
+  - use cytotoxicity data to generate mask (default=FALSE): cytotoxicity curvep data (when available, *curvep_r[0-9]+* columns) are used to create mask for the non-monotonic curves in the activation-type assays.
-  - response threshold to generate mask(default:30): response in cytotoxicity assay smaller than thr*-1 will become mask.
-If not setting (don't put number), thr = 0;.
+  - response threshold to generate mask(default:30): curvep response in cytotoxicity assay smaller than thr*-1 will become mask.
+If not setting (don't put number), thr = 0, all curvep responses will be used as mask.
+Also, the raw responses where are close to the baseline will be used as mask too.
   - use NCGC mask as starting point (*Mask.Flags* column will be used if available) to detect spike
   - the cytotoxicity data (after curvep) can be used to help detect the spike (*curvep_r[0-9]+* columns)
   - use plate sequence to help detect carryover (*Library_seq* column will be used)